strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/middlewares.md

 This page is part of the back end customization examples cookbook.
 Please ensure you've read its [introduction](/dev-docs/backend-customization/examples).
 :::

-Out of the box, [FoodAdvisor](https://github.com/strapi/foodadvisor) does not provide any custom middlewares that could use incoming requests and perform some additional logic before the controller code gets executed.
+Out of the box, [FoodAdvisor](https://github.com/strapi/foodadvisor) does not provide any custom middlewares that could use incoming requests and perform some additional logic before executing the controller code.

 There are 2 types of middlewares in Strapi: **route middlewares** control access to a route while **global middlewares** have a wider scope (see [reference documentation for middlewares customization](/dev-docs/backend-customization/middlewares)).